 So, you’re getting a dog!

 Congratulations, how exciting!
-Whether a first time dog parent or a seasoned veteran, this resource guide will be helpful as you make a list (and check it twice) with all the necessities, lifesavers, and good to have’s that make owning and loving a dog such a fun and rewarding experience.
+Whether you are a first time dog parent putting together a puppy checklist or a seasoned veteran in dog ownership, this resource guide will be helpful as you create your list (and check it twice) with all the necessities, lifesavers, and good to have’s that make owning and loving a dog such a fun and rewarding experience.

 If it all seems a bit overwhelming, relax!
 By no means do you need everything on this list right away.
-We wanted to put together a comprehensive resource for dog owners to learn about what is out there.
+Instead, we wanted to put together a comprehensive resource for dog owners to learn about what dog supplies are out there.

 For your convenience we have also linked to many of our reviews throughout the post in case you want to learn more.
 We are also going to help you score some exclusive deals so keep your eyes out for special discounts for our readers!